 Even if the patented element of the product or process is minor, 100% of a company’s worldwide profits arising from qualifying IP income should qualify for the 10% Patent Box corporation tax relief.

-Corporation Tax is due to increase from 19% to 25% from 1 April 2023 for companies with profits over £250,000.
-So in the future Patent Box claims could provide an even greater benefit.
+Corporation Tax increased from 19% to 25% from 1 April 2023 for companies with profits over £250,000, increasing the benefit of claiming Patent Box.

 Many companies don’t think that their intellectual property (IP) is patentable, or they think that the patenting process is too expensive and takes too long to be worthwhile.
-The Patent Box has been specifically designed to overcome these misconceptions and the tax relief potentially covers the costs.
+The Patent Box has been specifically designed to overcome these barriers and the tax relief potentially covers the costs.

 It may be that the patented element of the product or process is minor.
 But 100% of a company’s worldwide profits arising from product income should qualify for 10% corporation tax.